-Do not make pets of wild animals (i.e., DO NOT FEED THEM).
+Do not make pets of wild animals (i.e., DO NOT FEED THEM, or leave trash out for them to get into, which is the same thing).
 If you are bitten, rabies treatment may be required.
 Most snakes are not poisonous, but they can give nasty bites that can become infected.
 In the site area, rattlesnakes and copperheads are possible in upland areas, where we will be working.
 In lower areas, near water, cottonmouths (water moccasins) are possible.
 If any snakes are observed, they should be left alone.